patojoke/gettt/Using-get5-for-scrims.md

 Once you've done this, all that has to happen is teams to ready up to start the match.

+#### Extra commands
-**Note: you can do !swap to swap sides during the warmup phase if you want to start on a different side.**
+- You can do !swap in chat to swap sides during the warmup phase if you want to start on a different side.
+- You can use get5_ringer in console with a steamid to add a player to the "home" team as of 0.6.0

 ## Changing scrim settings